ajaust/si4ti/README.md

 ```

 ### Build from source ###
-You can install si4ti via the source distribution (sdist) or the Git
+You can install si4ti from source via the the Git repository.
+This allows to
-repository.
-This allows to compile the package with FFTW3 support as well as
+compile the package with FFTW3 support as well as platform specific
-platform specific optimisation which may improve the performance.
+optimisation which may improve the performance.

 During compilation, you need the following dependencies.
  * A C++11 compatible compiler (tested on gcc and clang)